fenton1000/mf-portfolio-four-kerry-surf-school/README.md

 * The Code Institute Python Linter available at https://pep8ci.herokuapp.com/ for python validation.

 * The amiresponsive website available at https://ui.dev/amiresponsive to check responsiveness.

+* Contribution by Levon on Stack Overflow available at https://stackoverflow.com/questions/10660435/how-do-i-split-the-definition-of-a-long-string-over-multiple-lines for information on how to split strings over multiple lines so as not to exceed the maximum line length.

 ### 11.2 Credits